avolkov1/keras_experiments/README.md

 # Keras Experiments
 Experimental Keras libraries and examples.
-The `keras_exp` is for exploring experimental and new features of Keras.
+The `keras_exp` package is for exploring experimental and new features of Keras.
 Primary focus is on using Keras in conjuction with Tensorflow for multi-GPU and distributed systems.
 Currently this package is not hosted on PyPI.
 My goals here are to illustrate and explore APIs for multi-GPU and distributed systems.
 If installing I would recommend installing this package in editable mode:

 ```
 git clone https://github.com/avolkov1/keras_experiments.git